Prag8855/aab/content/guides/work-visa.md

 - [ ] **Certificate of equivalence**
     Proof that your professional training is recognised in Germany.
 If you got professional training in Germany, you don't need this.[^50]

-If you [send your documents online](/guides/berlin-auslanderbehorde-appointment#send-your-documents-and-wait), **use PDF files or photos.** Word documents and other formats are unreliable.[^37] If you have too many documents, [merge them](https://www.adobe.com/acrobat/online/merge-pdf.html) or [make them smaller](https://www.adobe.com/acrobat/online/compress-pdf.html).
+If you [send your documents online](/guides/berlin-auslanderbehorde-appointment#send-your-documents-and-wait), **use PDF files or photos.** Don't use word documents or other file formats.[^37] If you have too many documents, [merge them](https://www.adobe.com/acrobat/online/merge-pdf.html) or [make them smaller](https://www.adobe.com/acrobat/online/compress-pdf.html).
 You can also mail your documents.

 If you apply in person, print everything.
 Use A4 paper.
 Do not staple the pages together.